-Unfortunately, the infections continued after the surgery, and on the 6th of December, a day I have no memory of, my husband took me to Ashford Emergency Department, drowsy and increasingly delirious.
-Doctors began blood tests and found that I had extremely low platelets.
-My absolute count was 16,000 so I was given 4 units of platelets overnight in the High Dependency Unit.
-CT scans showed I had 3 bleeds in my brain with no known cause ITP.
+Emergency Department, drowsy and increasingly delirious.
+Doctors began blood tests and found that she had extremely low platelets.
+Her absolute count was 16,000 so she was given 4 units of platelets overnight in the High Dependency Unit.
+CT scans showed Sharon had 3 bleeds in her brain with no known cause ITP.

-My family were stunned to be told that I was in a life-threatening situation and Doctors were unsure what the next 48 hours would hold.
-After much discussion between a team of doctors, a bone marrow biopsy, MRI, CT scan and more blood work looking for more sinister causes (because I had a malignant melanoma in 2005 and suffered Rheumatoid Arthritis for over 20 years), there was nothing conclusive.
-On day 5 of being in hospital, with great relief to my family, I remembered them all!
-The first memory I have since 6 days before was seeing the ultrasound my daughter in law had brought to show me of our first granddaughter.
-I had no idea of all the drama that had happened before.
-This experience has taught me that you do not have to be in a car accident to be in a life-threatening situation.
+Sharons’s family were stunned to be told that she was in a life-threatening situation and Doctors were unsure what the next 48 hours would hold.
+After much discussion between a team of doctors, a bone marrow biopsy, MRI, CT scan and more blood work looking for more sinister causes (because she had a malignant melanoma in 2005 and suffered rheumatoid arthritis for over 20 years), there was nothing conclusive.
+On day 5 of being in hospital, with great relief to Sharon’s family, she remembered them all!
+The first memory she had from 6 days before was seeing the ultrasound her daughter in-law had brought to show her of their first granddaughter.
+Sharon had no idea of all the drama that had happened before.
+This experience has taught her that you do not have to be in a car accident to be in a life-threatening situation.

-I was home for Christmas and over the next 3 months I rebuilt my strength and fitness but never regained any memory of that week and frustratingly, I still had sinus infections!
-After seeing too many doctors, professors and specialists and having many, many tests done, in April 2007 I finally saw an immunologist.
-He did an allergy test which came back normal and then a vaccine response test that fortunately, I failed!
-This led the doctor to diagnose me with CVID, Common Variable Immune Deficiency.
+Sharon was home for Christmas and over the next 3 months she rebuilt her strength and fitness but never regained any memory of that week, and frustratingly, she still had sinus infections!
+After seeing too many doctors, professors and specialists and having many, many tests done, in April 2007 Sharon finally saw an immunologist.
+He did an allergy test which came back normal and then a vaccine response test that fortunately, Sharon failed!
+This led the doctor to diagnose her with CVID, Common Variable Immune Deficiency.

-Despite the name, CVID is not very common at all, only 1 in 50,000 people have it and what it means is that I have a hole in my immune system and can’t fight infections.
-It was also the answer to my bleed in the brain – because of the constant sinus infections my adult platelets were dying and not being replaced which meant my blood thinned and then bled in my brain.
+Despite the name, CVID is not very common at all, only 1 in 50,000 people have it and what it means is that Sharon has a hole in her immune system and can’t fight infections.
+It was also the answer to her bleeding in the brain – because of the constant sinus infections her adult platelets were dying and not being replaced which meant her blood thinned and then bled in her brain.

-As a result of my body not being able to fight infections, I have IVIG (intravenous immunoglobulin) therapy every 3 weeks.
-This allows me to benefit from everyone else’s antibodies through the invaluable donations of thousands blood and plasma donors.
-Without the incredible generosity of these amazing donors I would not be able to hold the hands of my grandchildren and enjoy the quality of life I have today.
-I hold them close and cherish every smile and moment with my family as I know how close I came to not being able to be the wife, mother, grandmother, sister and friend that I am.
+As a result of her body not being able to fight infections, Sharon has IVIG (intravenous immunoglobulin) therapy every 3 weeks.
+This allows her to benefit from everyone else’s antibodies through the invaluable donations of thousands of blood and plasma donors.
+Without the incredible generosity of these amazing donors, she would not be able to hold the hands of her grandchildren and enjoy the quality of life she has today.
+Sharon holds them close and cherishes every smile and moment with her family as she knows how close she came to not being the wife, mother, grandmother, sister and friend that she is.